Erik1007/Alices-Restaurant/README.md

 ********************

-As far as continuing unfixed bugs, there are a couple that exist that do not impede the functionality of the project:
+I am proud to say that the development of this project taught many lessons on debugging and error tracking, however, at this point, I am not aware of any existing bugs.
+That does not mean that there are not any, it just means that they do not impede the functionality of the project and I am not aware of them.

+There have been many numerous learning situations that have taken patience, time and testing to work through, for example:

 One of the main issues came from the migration of the database from Heroku to Elephantsql, which at one point resulted in the need to recover the database.

-Most recently a bug in Gitpod erased the environmental skeleton of the project including the env.py file, the djago download and all of the connecting url paths in the settings.
+Most recently a bug in Gitpod erased the environmental skeleton of the project including the env.py file, the Django download and all of the connecting url paths in the settings.
+These have all be successfully handled.

 As far as bugs in the actual project, there were significant issues building the tables/seats in the shell connecting to the database for the function to prevent a double booking on a specific date and time.
 There were also bugs surrounding the javascript code for the pop up modal in the interactive delete/confirm pop up modal in the reservation system.
+These have all been successfully handled as well.

 The many to many object combining the reservation with the tables to save the reservation and reserve the table (checking for availability) created many bugs and error codes that needed to be systematically tracked down and solved.